fredgibbs/fredgibbs.github.io/courses/american-food/reading-reflections.md

 **Familiarity**: Do you communicate a sense of what's in the SET of READINGS?
 Completely ignoring one or more of the readings in your post is the easiest way to lose points for this category.

 **Originality**: You don't need to win a Pulitzer prize with your essay, but you shouldn't just repeat what the readings say.
 Anyone with basic literacy can repeat what they read, and that doesn't show any kind of learning or thinking.
-Real learning means understanding it well enough to have something to say about it.
+Real learning means understanding the reading well enough to have something to say about it.
 You don't need to say something that's never been said!
 Originality here means saying something ABOUT the readings beyond what's in the readings themselves.